 Another problem with the infusate objection is the failure to keep in focus the central object of medicine, which is the patient.
 As noted above, the classification system for artificial feeding used by McMahon and Meilaender appears to be more focused on the primary disease of the patient than on the patient herself.
-Although elimination of primary disease is generally ideal, intervention at that level may not always be feasible or in the patient's best interest; in such cases, intervening at the level of secondary disease may be indicated.
-Whether the treatment addresses primary or secondary disease, the ultimate concern is that it restores the patient to an acceptable state of health.
+Although elimination of primary disease is generally ideal, intervention at that level may not always be feasible or in the patient's best interest; in such cases, intervening at the level of secondary disease, the ultimate concern is that it restores the patient to an acceptable state of health.
 For the patient with esophageal cancer, the provision of nutrients and hydration through a surgically-implanted tube is, in fact, therapeutic, as it addresses secondary disease.